 We have a number of locations both inside the house and outside where we can host your wedding.

-Our team will work closely with you to make sure every detail of your wedding is covered in the preparation to your big day.
+Our team will work closely with you to make sure every detail of your wedding is covered in the preparation for your big day.

 Established in 2003 The Christchurch Farmers' Market is New Zealand's premier Farmers' Market was created from a desire to easily serve local, seasonal ingredients and produce to the people of Christchurch.